Friday, September 22, 2023

-The day will begin with registration at 8:30 a.m. in the High Center, Messiah University.
-Rehearsals and workshops will take place throughout the day from 9 a.m. to 4 p.m. with a final concert showcase at 5 p.m.
+The day begins with registration at 8:00 a.m. in the High Center lobby.
+Rehearsals and workshops take place throughout the day from 8:30 a.m. to 4:30 p.m. with a final concert showcase at 5 p.m.
+A more detailed schedule will be posted by June 2023.

-The cost is $30 per chorister and includes a festival T-shirt, lunch, music, rehearsals and workshops.
 There is no cost for teachers bringing choristers.
-Teachers not bringing students interested in auditing the day’s events are welcome to attend.
-The cost for participation in workshops is $10.
+Teachers not bringing students are welcome to attend for a cost of $10.
 ACT 48 credit is available.

-Contact Dr. Rachel Cornacchio with questions about the event.
+Contact Dr. Joy Meade (firstname.lastname@example.org) with questions about the event.

 Church Choir Festival